taozhang2019/test/README.md

-MDS Plot Shiny App
+Shiny App for somatic variant optimization
 =======================

-This is the Dockerized MDS Plot Shiny App.
+This is the Dockerized Plot Shiny App.

 ## Usage: